Litchdon Medical Centre

 You can have on line access to login to your records to easily book appointments, cancel appointments, check apointments, request repeat prescriptions or view some of your medical record.

-To get a login please ask Reception who can easily set this up for everyone over 18 years of age and just need to see a form of photo ID.
+To get a login please ask the Healthcare Administration Team who can easily set this up for everyone over 18 years of age and just need to see a form of photo ID.

 There are also Apps available for both Android and ITunes to enable access to your records - just search your App store for SystmOnline.